-- Elementary Algebra– Elementary Algebra covers the traditional topics studied in a modern elementary algebra course.
+- Algebra 1 or Elementary Algebra- Elementary Algebra covers the traditional topics studied in a modern elementary algebra course.
 Arithmetic includes numbers along with mathematical operations like +, -, x, ÷.
 But in the field of algebra, the numbers are often represented by the symbols and are called variables such as x, a, n, y.
 It also allows the common formulation of the laws of arithmetic such as, a + b = b + a and it is the first step that shows systematic exploration of all the properties of a system of real numbers.

 The concepts coming under the elementary algebra includes variables, evaluating expressions and equations, properties of equalities and inequalities, solving the algebraic equations and linear equations having one or two variables, logarithmic and Exponential equations, etc.

 - Abstract Algebra – Abstract algebra is one of the divisions in algebra which discovers the truths relating to algebraic systems independent of specific nature of some operations.
 These operations in specific cases have certain properties.
 Thus we can conclude some consequences of such properties.
-Hence this branch of mathematics called as abstract algebra.
+Hence this branch of mathematics called abstract algebra.

 The concepts of the abstract algebra are below-